New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Jets stats and trends

-- New York has one win against the spread in five games this year.
+- So far this season New York has one win against the spread.

 - New York's games this year have hit the over on two of five set point totals (40%).